breakintoprogram/next-bbc-basic/README.md

 The code is written to be assmbled by the SJASMPLUS assembler.
 Details of the toolchain I use [can be found here on my website](http://www.breakintoprogram.co.uk/computers/zx-spectrum-next/assembly-language/z80-development-toolchain).

 Please note that you will need to set the conditional assembly flag BUILD_EMULATOR to 1 if you are assembling this for ZEsarUX.
 It uses out-of-date register numbers for the ULA hardware scrolling.

+Every endeavour will be made to ensure the code is stable and will assemble, yet as this is a work-in-progress done in my spare time there will be instances where this is not the case.
+Please do not raise an issue in GIT, I'm more than likely aware of this!

+### Releases

+I'll dump significant updates as executable nex files in the releases folder

 ### License